fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8e.md

 ### n+1-problem

 Let's add some things to the backend.
-Let's modify the schema so, that a <i>Person</i> type has a _friendOf_ field, which tells whose firends list the person is on.
+Let's modify the schema so that a <i>Person</i> type has a _friendOf_ field, which tells whose friends list the person is on.

 ```js
 type Person {